Sahilnalawade/iTensorFlow/README.md

 this is a set of starter examples for linking R-based image processing to keras/tensorflow based deep learning.

-currently, the only useful contribution here is:
+currently, the only useful contributions:

 ```
-buildSyntheticClassificationData.R
+buildConstantHeaderSyntheticData.R
+buildVaryingHeaderSyntheticData.R
 ```

-to run this script and generate data, do:
+to run one of the scripts and generate data, do:

 ```
 cd iTensorFlow
 # open R, then
-source( "src/R/buildSyntheticClassificationData.R" )
+source( "src/R/buildVaryingHeaderSyntheticData.R" )
 ```

 this will generate a synthetic dataset of 100 2D images.  you can generate 3D